wix-incubator/future-perfect/README.md

 Usage
 =====
-To use Future Perfect you'll need to extend the trait FuturePerfect and provide an instance of ScheduledExecutorService.
+To use Future Perfect you'll need to extend the trait `FuturePerfect` and provide an instance of `ScheduledExecutorService`.
-We expect a *ScheduledExecutorService* rather than a simple *ExecutorService* due to the way Twitter's Future implements timeouts;
+We expect a `ScheduledExecutorService` rather than a simple `ExecutorService` due to the way Twitter's Future implements timeouts;
-the *Future.within()* method scheduled a task to awaken after the timeout has passed, and if the future's promise hasn't been completed yet, it completes it with a *TimeoutException* failure.
+the `Future.within()` method scheduled a task to awaken after the timeout has passed, and if the future's promise hasn't been completed yet, it completes it with a `TimeoutException` failure.

 Keep in mind that if using timeouts, you'll need a thread pool of size 10 in order to run 5 executions in parallel, since for each execution we'll create a timeout task.